Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

         "
 ```

-## Exact Term Search
+**Exact Term Search**

-Pre-Indexing considerations the Exact term search feature is disabled by default to save index space.
-It's possible to enable it for specific properties and property types in the configuration file: exactTermSearch.properties
+The Exact Term search feature, that allows searching using the equals operator `=`, is disabled by default to save index space.
+It's possible to enable it for specific properties and property types using the configuration file `exactTermSearch.properties` located in **Alfresco Repository** under classpath `/alfresco/search/elasticsearch/config/`.

 |Property|Description|e.g.|Default value|
 |--------|-----------|-----------|------------:|